Azure/missionlz/README.md

     > Please provide string value for 'resourcePrefix' (? for help): (your unique alphanumeric string without whitespaces and 3-10 characters in length)
     ```

+    Or you can add `resourcePrefix` to the `az deployment sub create` command above by adding a `--parameters` argument like this: `--parameters resourcePrefix=<provide unique value, 3-10 characters>`.

 1. After a successful deployment, see our [examples](./src/bicep/examples/README.md) directory for how to extend the capabilities of Mission Landing Zone.

-    - Extend your Mission Landing Zone deployment with the templates at [src/bicep/examples](./src/bicep/examples/README.md)

 ## Scope

 Mission LZ has the following scope:

 - Hub and spoke networking intended to comply with SCCA controls
+- Predefined spokes for identity, operations, shared services, and workloads
+- Ability to create multiple, isolated workloads or team subscriptions
 - Remote access
-- Shared services, i.e., services available to all workloads via the networking hub
-- Ability to create multiple workloads or team subscriptions
 - Compatibility with SCCA compliance (and other compliance frameworks)
 - Security using standard Azure tools with sensible defaults
+- Azure Policy initiatives

 <!-- markdownlint-disable MD033 -->
 <!-- allow html for images so that they can be sized -->